 Thanks to the generosity of an anonymous donor, LCLS has a unique space for 3rd through 6th graders on the second floor.
 The space, located under the bright orange WOW and YAY signs just west of the floor chess board, combines over-sized bean bag chairs, a Joke-of-the-Week wall, drawing space, and a board that promotes STEM concepts such as force, motion and other engineering concepts through movable magnetic tubes.
 The most recent addition to this space are the LED light boards, designed to teach simple programming skills using Arduino and Raspberry Pi technology.

 Looking for a digital space that’s all your own?
-Like the Laramie County Library teen page for updates on programs, book discussions, and to interact with the Teen Advisory Board (TAB).
-We’ll keep you updated on what’s happening at the library, and you’ll have a chance to interact with our Teen Services Coordinator, Andrew Asquith, and Outreach Librarian, Melanie Hornbeck!
+We’ll keep you updated on what’s happening at the library, and you’ll have a chance to interact with Teen Services Coordinator, Andrew Asquith and Outreach Librarian, Melanie Hornbeck!

 The Teen Lounge

 We know it’s important for teens to have a space they call their own—that’s why we’ve got a lounge designed specifically for them.
 No parents allowed!
-Located in the far southern section of the 2nd floor, teens will be able to enjoy their own computers, two brightly colored study rooms, an outdoor terrace, and enough tall, soda-fountain style seating for all their friends.
-TAB maintains and updates the bulletin board with fun to-dos each month.
-The space is filled with natural lighting—and the windows are often decorated with post-it note art.
+Located in the far southern section of the second floor, teens can enjoy eight computers, two brightly colored study rooms, an outdoor terrace, and enough seating for all their friends.
+YAS maintains and updates the bulletin board with fun to-dos each month.
+The space is filled with natural lighting and the windows are often decorated with post-it note art.

 - Help select materials for the teen collection